happy5214/nash/README.md

 of this repository.
 I ported this code to C++, and this code includes a couple of speed improvements.

-This program is licensed under the MIT License.
+This program is licensed under the MIT License, except for the `Arg_parser` code, which is under a 2-clause BSD license.